unxmaal/booterizer/README.md

 * Look for:  __ Partitioners found
 * copy and paste that entire line starting with bootp into the PROM (doing this via serial is easier to cut and paste.)
-* Older systems use fx.ARCS (such as Indigos and Indy and some O2s)
+* Older systems use fx.ARCS (such as Indigos, Indys, and some O2s)
 * O2 and newer systems use fx.64
 ```
 > bootp():/6.5.30/Overlay/disc1/stand/fx.64